-Many neighborhood plans include consideration of pedestrian improvements.
+Many neighborhood plans include consideration of pedestrian improvements (see examples below).
 Although these plans will require further study for implementation, they provide direction to the City of Spokane as to the future desires of the neighborhood and are a useful tool for planning capital projects within a neighborhood.
-In the context of the Pedestrian Master Plan, the neighborhood plans are valuable for addressing neighborhood based connectivity improvements and in the setting of priorities for future projects.
-It is anticipated that the Spokane City Council will adopt additional neighborhood/subarea plans in the future. (note: need to add headings and format maps below)
+In the context of the Pedestrian Master Plan, the neighborhood plans are valuable for addressing neighborhood based connectivity improvements and in setting priorities for future projects.
+It is anticipated that the Spokane City Council will adopt additional neighborhood/subarea plans in the future that consider pedestrian improvements.